Aephia/squads-v4-buddylink/README.md

 Note that this will create a new proposal using the `mainnetAccount` from your config file.
 If something went wrong, make sure this account still has authorisation to create proposals within your Squad.
 By default, this should be the case.

+## Claim Proposals

+When you claim a reward through this tool, it is not actually claimed.
+Instead, a transaction-proposal will be created for your Squad to approve.

+Until you do, the claimable rewards will remain the same as far as Buddy Link is concerned.
+This means this tool will show you the same pending rewards when you run it again.
+The idea is to get the claims approved first and then run the tool again to (potentially) create new claim proposals.

 # Development

 If you want to help with development, or you run into crazy issues that require a more controlled environment for testing, please follow the below instructions: